mc2-project/opaque-sql/README.md

-# Opaque for Apache Spark SQL
+# Opaque: Secure Apache SparkSQL

 Opaque is a package for Apache Spark SQL that enables very strong security for DataFrames -- data encryption and access pattern hiding -- using Intel SGX trusted hardware.
 The aim is to enable analytics on sensitive data in an untrusted cloud.
 See our upcoming NSDI 2017 paper [1] for more details.

 Opaque allows marking DataFrames as <em>encrypted</em> or <em>oblivious</em> (encrypted with access pattern protection).
 The contents of these DataFrames will be encrypted, and subsequent operations on them will run within SGX enclaves.

-Warning: This is an alpha preview of Opaque.
+Warning: This is an alpha preview of Opaque, which means the software is still early stage!
 It is currently not production-ready.
-It only supports a subset of Spark SQL operations, and does not support UDFs.
+Opaque supports a subset of Spark SQL operations, and does not support UDFs.
 Unlike the Spark cluster, the master must be trusted.

 [1] Wenting Zheng, Ankur Dave, Jethro Beekman, Raluca Ada Popa, Joseph Gonzalez, and Ion Stoica.
 Opaque: A Data Analytics Platform with Strong Security.
 NSDI 2017 (to appear), March 2017.